Need to talk? Call 1800 882 436.

 It's often helpful to talk to others who have recently gone back to work after parental leave.
 Ask them to share their experiences with you.

-It’s also a good idea do a short trial of childcare before you start work.
-For example, you could drop your child off at day care for a few hours.
+It's also a good idea do a short trial of childcare before you start work.
+For example, you could take your child to day care for just a few hours for the first couple of days before starting full days in care.

 Sharing responsibilities

-If you have a partner, you might want to discuss what will happen when you back to work.
-You may want to talk about practical matters such as:
+If you have a partner, you might want to discuss what will happen when you go back to work.
+You may want to talk about practical matters.
+Here are some examples:

 • Who will pick up and drop off your child?